Mixing of orthogonal and skew-orthogonal polynomials and its relation to Wilson RMT: Construction of the polynomials and some of their properties

 \subsection{Asymptotics}

-The microscopic limit ($n\to\infty$, see disscusion after Eq.~\eref{2.9b}) directly relates chiral random matrix theory with QCD in the $\epsilon$-regime.
-Hence we want to know the expressions of the polynomials $q_{2l}^{(\pm)}$ as well as the one of the Christoffel Darboux-like formula $\Sigma_{n-1}^{(\pm)}$ in this limit.
+The microscopic limit ($n\to\infty$, see discussion after Eq.~\eref{2.9d}) directly relates chiral random matrix theory with QCD in the $\epsilon$-regime.
+Hence we want to know the expressions of the polynomials $q_{\nu+2l}^{(\pm)}$ as well as the one of the Christoffel Darboux-like formula $\Sigma_{n-1}^{(\pm)}$ in this limit.

 For an arbitrary function $f$ which is $n$-independent and smooth on the group $\U(k)\times\U(k)$ the following asymptotic result exists